ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 Finally, we get the new answer from the Characteristic.

-The answer will be in a [`Data`](https://developer.apple.com/documentation/foundation/data) format, so we need to convert that to a UTF-8 String, and set our ["`answer`"](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L146) variable to that.
-The ["`answer`"](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L146) property has a `didSet` observer that will notify the SDK user there is an answer:
+The answer will be in a [`Data`](https://developer.apple.com/documentation/foundation/data) format, so we need to convert that to a UTF-8 String, and set our [`answer`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L146) variable to that.
+The [`answer`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L146) property has [a `didSet` observer](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID262) that will notify the SDK user there is an answer:

     public var answer: String! = nil {
         didSet {